Falcons vs. Titans: The Good, The Bad, The Ugly

 Atlanta collects sacks in the preseason loss at Tennessee, but endures an injury to John Cominsky

-Atlanta’s offensive line played poorly in 2020, and without a single starter on Friday night, the second team showed even worse.
+Atlanta’s offensive line played poorly in 2020, and without a single starter on Friday night, the second-team group showed even worse.
 The Falcons managed just 138 yards of total offense.
 Atlanta passed for 21 yards on 21 pass attempts.

 The Falcons rushed for 117 yards on the night, a decent number, but 52 of those yards came on one Franks scramble.

 Quarterback A.J.
 McCarron was under pressure from the first snap, but even when he had time, he was atrocious.
-McCarron finished 5/12 for 36 yards and an interception.
+McCarron finished 5 of 12 for 36 yards and an interception.
 A second interception was overturned on review.

 Franks wasn’t any better throwing the ball.
-He was 2/9 for 16 yards, but his four rushing attempts for 76 yards at least showed he had some ability to move the offense.
+He was 2 of 9 for 16 yards, but his four rushing attempts for 76 yards at least showed he had some ability to move the offense.

 McCarron was sacked twice and Franks three times.
 Their combined quarterback rating was 22.5.